bparanj/Essential-TDD/en/19-first-test/19-first-test.markdown

 Exercise : Implement multiplication and division similar to the addition and subtraction examples.

+Right now our assert method can only be used for integer values.
+If we need to compare boolean, strings, decimals etc we need to revise our simple assert method to handle those types.
+Wouldn't it be nice if there was already a library that provided this feature?
+Well, that's where the test frameworks such as minitest, rspec etc come into picture.

 Convert the addition and subtraction to use MiniTest framework.
 Exercises : Use MiniTest framework to implement multiplication and division.